Zaia-Blog/Threat-Hunts/The Buyer.md

 ---

-## 💡 Key Lessons
+## 💡 What I Learned

-1. **Check your log retention before anything else.** MDE had nothing.
+**1. Check your log retention before you write a single query.**
+MDE had nothing.
 Azure Log Analytics had everything.
-Knowing which platform to use early saves hours.
+Knowing your platform saves hours.

-2. **When a targeted search fails, go broad.** Cross-table searches across all devices solved Q6, Q8, and Q14 after targeted queries returned nothing.
+**2. When a targeted search fails, go broad.**
+Cross-table searches across all devices cracked Q6, Q8, and Q14 after targeted queries kept returning empty.

-3. **Never restrict to one device.** Q6 lived on `as-srv`.
-Q14 lived on `as-pc2`.
-Assuming one host tells the whole story is the fastest way to miss critical evidence.
+**3. Never lock yourself to one device.**
+Q6 was on `as-srv`.
+Q14 was on `as-pc2`.
+The story is always spread across hosts.

+**4. Change your angle, not just your syntax.**
-4. **Change your angle when stuck.** Q14 failed repeatedly when searching for processes connecting to lsass.
-The answer was a pipe named lsass.
-The framing of the question matters.
+Q14 failed until I stopped asking "what connected to lsass" and started asking "what pipe is named lsass."
+The framing of the question is everything.

-5. **Same filename, different hash means tool replacement.** Two `wsync.exe` files with different SHA256 values confirmed the C2 beacon was swapped mid-operation.
+**5. Same filename, different hash means a tool was replaced.**
+Two `wsync.exe` files with different SHA256 values confirmed the attacker swapped their C2 beacon mid-operation.

-6. **Scope with the ransom note, not the binary.** The ransomware binary was deleted.
+**6. Scope with the ransom note, not the binary.**
+The ransomware binary was deleted.
 The ransom note was not.
-Searching for `akira_readme` drops gave the correct host count.
+Always search for the artifact that cannot be cleaned up.

-7. **The real detection window was 21:03:42.** That is when `DisableAntiSpyware` was set.
-Defenders had 75 minutes before encryption began.
+**7. The real detection window was 21:03:42.**
+That is when `DisableAntiSpyware` was set.
+Seventy-five minutes before encryption.
 The ransom note is already too late.

 ---